The Lion King

 Story & Plot Summary: The Lion King

-Quick Plot Summary: Released in 1994, The Lion King is a Family, Animation, Drama, Adventure film directed by Roger Allers.
-The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Matthew Broderick.
+Quick Plot Summary: Released in 1994, The Lion King is a Animation, Family, Drama film directed by Roger Allers, written by Linda Woolverton.
+The narrative combines stunning visual artistry with storytelling that appeals to all ages.
+As part of the The Lion King Collection, it provides a scannable look at the movie's central conflict involving Matthew Broderick as Simba (voice).

 Story Breakdown